 The exchange difference is determined by multiplying the amount of the exchange item (debt) by the difference between the ruling exchange rates on transaction date and realisation date.
-The transaction date and realisation date are both 1 December year 1.
+The transaction date and realisation date are both 31 December year 1.

-R Exchange difference [\$4 000 × (11,8000 - 11,8000)] 0 FEC - portion related to interest The exchange difference is determined by multiplying the amount of the item (FEC) by the difference between the ruling exchange rates on trans (the forward rate) and realisation date (the spot rate) as follows: • R Exchange difference [\$4 000 × (11,7000 - 11,8000)] 400 FEC - portion related to capital and interest incurred under section 24 previous year of assessment IJ(2) in the The exchange difference is determined by multiplying the amount of the exchange item (FEC) by the difference between the ruling exchange rates on translation date (the MRFR) and realisation date (the spot rate) as follows: R Exchange difference [\$102 000 × (11,7500 - 11,8000)] 5 100 The exchange differences of (R30 600) loss, R400 gain and R5 100 gain on realisation date must be deducted from and included in inco section $24I(3)(a)$, as appropriate.
+Exchange difference [\$ $4\,000 \times (11,8000 - 11,8000)$]

+FEC - portion related to interest

+The exchange difference is determined by multiplying the amount of the exchange item (FEC) by the difference between the ruling exchange rates on translation date (the forward rate) and realisation date (the spot rate) as follows:

+Exchange difference [\$ $4\,000 \times (11,7000 - 11,8000)$]

+FEC - portion related to capital and interest incurred under section 24J(2) in the previous year of assessment

+The exchange difference is determined by multiplying the amount of the exchange item (FEC) by the difference between the ruling exchange rates on translation date (the MRFR) and realisation date (the spot rate) as follows:

+The exchange differences of (R30 600) loss, R400 gain and R5 100 gain determined on realisation date must be deducted from and included in income under section 24I(3)(a), as appropriate.